cassiozen/mithryn-ttrpg/players guide.md

 Every time you reach a new rank:

+- Gain one more inventory slot
-- Choose between increasing one ability score by 1, Your hit points (also by 1) OR Add a new Tag to your character or broaden an existing one.
+- Add a new Tag to your character or broaden an existing one.
-- Update your TH (To Hit): new Rank + TH bonus from your armor.
+- Update your DF (Defense): new Rank + DF bonus from your armor.